Port of NEOM: A Benchmark for the Maritime Industry

 The port is also expanding and upgrading its general cargo areas to support rising project cargo volumes.
 By next year, the Port of NEOM will have the capacity to handle 20 million freight tonnes of general cargo and bulk, Kelly said.

 “The investment to date is over SAR 12 billion and we will continue to accommodate capacity expansion in line with demand.
 As part of this investment, Liebherr is delivering 10 mobile harbor cranes.
 ZPMC will provide ten ship-to-shore gantry cranes, 30 electric rubber-tired gantry cranes and six automated rail mounted gantry cranes.
-ZPMC will be working with Siemens to deliver the automation components.
+ZPMC will be working with Siemens to deliver the automation units.

 “The port has significant reserve design capacity for general, project, bulk and container handling and can be quickly expanded to create space and storage depending on the mix of future demand.
 Optimizing technology is a key part of how we’re improving storage efficiency, and the port will incorporate automated equipment and management systems.”